 2.3.1.1 Lift Curve Slope

 The lift curve is a measure of how rapidly the wing or control surface generates lift with change in angle of attack.

-A typical curve showing section lift coefficient

-versus angle of attack for a cambered aerofoil

 The theoretical maximum slope is 2π, although real aerofoils deviate from this value.
 Once a certain angle of attack has been reached the wing will display a rapid reduction in the lift curve slope.
 This point is the critical angle of attack and is called stall.
 Stall occurs both at a positive and negative angle-of-attack.
 The lift at stall dictates how much wing area the aircraft must feature for a desired stalling speed.